elementary/website/docs/learning-the-basics.md

 Apps exist in their own windows which can be closed, maximized, or moved around.

 When you open an app, its window appears on the desktop.
-Each app typically has three areas: the window buttons, a toolbar, and the contents of the app.
+Each app typically has three areas: The window buttons, a toolbar, and the contents of the app.

 ### HeaderBar {#headerbar}
 Many apps have a HeaderBar at the top of the app.
 This area contains common actions or navigation items for the app, plus the Window Buttons.